martirev/LOFT/README.md

 To check the code for style errors, run `mvn checkstyle:check` from the [project directory](loft).
 This will generate a report for all modules.
 The results can be viewed in the terminal, or by viewing the checkstyle-result.xml file in each modules target folder.

+To create a shippable product, first run `mvn clean compile` from the [project directory](loft).
+Then run `mvn javafx:jlink -f ui/` to assemble all the modules and their dependencies.
+Finally, use `mvn jpackage:jpackage -f ui/` to generate the shippable product.
+You will find the executable in [ui/target/dist/](loft/ui/target/dist/).
+Once you run this, you will be able to install and run the application like any other program on your PC.

 ## Requirements

 - **Java 17**: This project is built using Java 17.